 - If the tree is not well maintained

-You may be wondering, “Will homeowners insurance pay for dead tree removal?” or “Does homeowners insurance cover preventative tree removal?”
-The answer to both is no. These scenarios are considered maintenance and are part of the cost of having trees on your property.
+You may be wondering if homeowners insurance covers dead trees or preventative tree removal.
+Most often, the answer is no. These scenarios are considered maintenance and are part of the cost of having trees on your property.
 If a tree is dead or needs to be removed as a preventative measure, your home insurance is not likely to pay.

 Will my home policy cover tree damage that occurs to my neighbor’s house?

 Not usually.
 If a tree on your lot falls onto your neighbor’s home due to a covered peril, your neighbor’s home insurance policy is generally going to pay for the damages.
 Your home policy doesn’t cover damage to your neighbor’s house, regardless of whose tree falls.

 The only way that your policy may kick in is if you are found liable for the damages.
 If you know that a tree is dead, rotted or otherwise compromised, and poses a threat to your neighbor’s home, but you do not act to remove the tree, you may be found negligent.
 Your neighbor could sue you to prove your negligence and ask for the damage to be paid for.